0LNetworkCommunity/libra-archive-mirrors/README.md

 Publicly Accessible Libra Archives provided by community members.
 All archives should be accessible by common S3 compatible storage tools (e.g. AWS cli, `rclone`);

 ## Contents
-1. `libra-continuous/backup`: a continuous backup since genesis of V7, to be used with streaming backup cli
+1. `continuous-backup`: diem backup format.
+A continuous backup since genesis of V7, to be used with streaming backup cli.
+For uses with `continuous` restores
-1. `libra-archive/archive-node-databases`: rocks db local files (the files saved on disk) for end state of v5, v6, and ongoing for v7 network.
+1. `oneoff-epoch-archive`: diem backup format.
+An archive of the github repo for daily backup files in formats of v6 and v7.
+For use with `oneoff` restores, e.g. twin testnet.
-1. `libra-archive/epoch-archive`: archive of the github repo for daily backup files in formats of v6 and v7
+1. `db-snapshots`: rocks db local files.
+These are local files as saved on disk on a diem node.
+Includes end state of v5, v6, and ongoing for v7/8 network.
-1. `libra-archive/v5-json-transactions` transactions as saved by the v5 explorer.
+1. `explorer-data`: json files.
+All v5 transactions as saved from the v5 explorer.

 # Quick Start